top of page

 Training Dogs II - 151

 This course is the second in a two-course sequence that introduces the student to training dogs.
 It continues the detailed elaboration of training dogs through the following behaviors: take it/drop it, recall, off, loose leash walking, and got to place in great detail from the initial acquisition stage, through the fluency stage, to the maintenance stage.
 It ends with a discussion of common training challenges and training under special circumstances.
 The steps and procedures described for training the above behaviors may then be applied to training other behaviors.
+There is a video submission requirements in this course.

 • Take it / Drop it